 - 1. Do rmmod mars on all your cluster nodes and/or reboot them.
 Note: if you are less desperate, chances are high that the following will also work when the kernel module remains active and everywhere a marsadm down is given instead, but for an ultimate instruction you should eliminate potential kernel problems by rmmod / reboot, at least if you can afford the downtime on concurrently operating resources. - 2.
 For safety, physically remove the storage network cables on all your cluster nodes.
 Note: the same disclaimer holds.
 MARS really does its best, even when delete-resource is given while the network is fully active and multiple split-brain primaries are actively using their local device in parallel (approved by some testcases from the automatic test suite, but note that it is impossible to catch all possible failure scenarios).
 Don't challenge your fate if you are desperate!
 Don't rely on this!
 Nothing is absolutely fail-safe! - 3.
 Manually check which surviving disk is usable, and which is the "best" one for your purpose. - 4.
 Do modprobe mars only on that node.
 If that fails, rmmod and/or reboot again, and start over with a completely fresh /mars/ partition (mkfs.ext4 /mars/ or similar), and continue with step 7. - 5.
 If your old /mars/ works, and you did not already (forcefully) switch your designated primary to the final destination, do it now (see description in section 2.4.2.2). - 6.
-Say marsadm delete-resource mydata --force. - 7.
-Locally build up the new resource as usual. - 8.
+Say marsadm delete-resource mydata --force.
+This will cleanup all internal symlink tree information for the resource, but will leave your disk data intact. - 7.
+Locally build up the new resource as usual, out of the underlying disk. - 8.
 Check whether the new resource works in standalone mode. - 9.
 When necessary, repeat these steps with other resources. - 10.
 Finally, do all the join-resources on the respective cluster nodes, according to your new redundancy scenario after the failures (e.g. after activating spare nodes, etc).